futureverse/future.p2p/vignettes/future.p2p-30-shared-cluster.md

 ## Hosting a P2P cluster

-Lets assume that P2P users 'alice', 'bob', 'carol', and 'diana' wish share a P2P cluster and user 'alice' agrees to host it.
+Lets assume that P2P users 'alice', 'bob', 'carol', and 'diana' wish to share a P2P cluster and user 'alice' agrees to host it.
 They can do this by calling:

 ```sh